Firm awarded for excellence and innovation in the life science legal space.

-Ben Haas practices in Latham & Watkins' Washington, D.C. office, where he is a partner in the Healthcare & Life Sciences Practice.
+Ben Haas is Global Vice Chair of Latham & Watkins' Healthcare & Life Sciences Practice.
 Mr. Haas focuses his practice on regulatory, transactional, and legislative matters involving the medical device, pharmaceutical, biotechnology, tobacco, food, cosmetic, and dietary supplement industries.
 Mr. Haas has counseled clients on a wide variety of regulatory matters involving the US Food and Drug Administration (FDA), including, among others:

 - Pre-market product development and clinical and pre-clinical testing